ahmedibrahimhassan654/image_processingAPI/README.md

 ## Overview

-This project provides a simple, high-level interface to image processing.requried in UDACTITY Addvanced Full stack Nanodegree presented from EGYPTIAN covernment.
+This project provides a simple, high-level interface to image processing.requried in UDACTITY Addvanced Full stack Nanodegree presented from Egypt-FWD-MCIT.

 ## How to build and start the server